Appalachian Trail: History

 Many of the trail's present highlights were not part of the trail in 1937: Roan Mountain, North Carolina and Tennessee; the Mount Rogers high country, including Grayson Highlands, Virginia; the Pochuck Creek swamp, New Jersey; Nuclear Lake, New York; Thundering Falls, Vermont; and Saddleback Mountain, Maine.
 Except for places where the Civilian Conservation Corps was brought in (mostly in Shenandoah National Park, the Great Smoky Mountains, and Maine), the original trail often climbed straight up and down mountains, creating rough hiking conditions and a treadway prone to severe erosion.
-The ATC's trail crews and volunteer trail-maintaining clubs have relocated or rehabilitated miles of trail since that time.
+The ATC's trail crews and volunteer trail-maintaining clubs have relocated or rehabilitated miles of trail since then.

 In 1936, a 121-day Maine to Georgia veteran's group funded and supported thru-hike was reported to have been completed, with all but three miles of the new trail cleared and blazed, by six Boy Scouts from New York City and their guides.
-The completed thru-hike was much later recorded and accepted by the Appalachian Long Distance Hikers Association.
+The thru-hike was much later recorded and accepted by the Appalachian Long Distance Hikers Association.
 In 1938, the trail sustained major damage from a hurricane that went through the New England area.
-This happened right before the start of World War II and many of the people working on the trail were called to active duty.
+This was soon before the start of World War II, and many of the people working on the trail were called to active duty.

 In 1948, Earl Shaffer of York, Pennsylvania, brought a great deal of attention to the project by publicizing the first claimed thru-hike.
-The claim was later criticized for the hike's omission of significant portions due to short-cuts and car rides.
+The claim was later criticized for the hike's omission of significant portions due to shortcuts and car rides.
 Shaffer later claimed the first north-to-south thru-hike, the first to claim to do so in each direction.
-Chester Dziengielewski was later to be named the first south bound thru-hiker.
+Chester Dziengielewski was later named the first southbound thru-hiker.
 In 1998, Shaffer, nearly 80 years old, hiked the trail, making him the oldest person to claim a completed thru-hike.

-The first woman to walk the trail in a single season was Peace Pilgrim in 1952, while the first solo woman to complete the hike was 67-year old Emma Gatewood who completed the northbound trek in 1955, taking 146 days.
-She repeated the achievement two years later, and again in 1963, at age 75.
+The first woman to walk the trail in a single season was Peace Pilgrim in 1952, while the first solo woman to complete the hike was 67-year-old Emma Gatewood, who did it northbound in 1955, taking 146 days.
+She repeated the achievement two years later, and then section-hiked it in 1964.

 In the 1960s, the ATC made progress toward protecting the trail from development, thanks to efforts of politicians and officials.
 Wisconsin senator Gaylord Nelson offered legislation to protect the route.
 The National Trails System Act of 1968 designated the Pacific Crest Trail and Appalachian Trail as the first national scenic trails and paved the way for a series of such trails within the national park and national forest systems.
 Trail volunteers worked with the National Park Service to map a permanent route for the trail, and by 1971 a permanent route had been marked (though minor changes continue to this day).
 By the close of the 20th century, the Park Service had completed the purchase of all but a few miles of the trail's span.